mrled/keymap.click/docs/devnotes.md

 # Active to do items

-## Use better name for key pointers / references

-I have textual representations of key locations, like `l-f-1-1`.
-I don't call them "references" because that's confusing with React refs.
-I am currently calling them "pointers" but I think that's awkward and slightly confusing because a pointer is something else in programming (though I guess not in JavaScript) and I don't think communicates what I mean without some explanatory text.

-How can I improve this?

 ## Fix mobile view

 I broke it ages ago, going to have to dive in deep there probably